 I need to use a CPAP machine when sleeping - will I be able to plug it in?

 Many passengers are now traveling with a particular type of ventilation (breathing) therapy machine.
-(If you have one, you know what we mean).
-These machines typically run on 110 power, but they do come with a 12v adapter.
-Since the Zodiac runs on 12v for most of the night once our generator is switched off, it is very important for you to read the following instructions:
+(If you have one, you know what this is.)
+These machines typically run on 110v power, but they do come with a 12v adapter.
+Since the Zodiac runs on 12v for most of the night while our generator is switched off, please read and comply with the following important instructions: